jumidev/cloudicorn-cli/tests/README.md

 - component_inputs, add support for blocks.
       e.g. in network_security_group, inputs

+- test bundles (broken!!)
+- when no component provided, list of components should be in order

 - add exitcodes in custom exceptions incloudicorn.core, catch them in tb
 - test tb showvars
 - test tb --key